[For performance results click here]

 - What assets to invest in?

-- As a consequence, the Austrian Strategy invests globally into these classic assets through low-cost ETFs exposure to its indexes.
+- Consequently, the Austrian Strategy invests globally into these assets through low-cost ETFs exposure to its indexes (when available).

 - What asset allocation to implement?